Attorney Credentials

 BAR ADMISSIONS

-Federal: United States Supreme Court; First Circuit Court of Appeals, Third Circuit Court of Appeals; Eleventh Circuit Court of Appeals; Middle District of Florida; Northern District of Georgia; Middle District of Georgia; District of Colorado; District of Puerto Rico; United States Tax Court.
+Federal: United States Supreme Court; First Circuit Court of Appeals; Third Circuit Court of Appeals; Eleventh Circuit Court of Appeals; Middle District of Florida; Southern District of Florida; Northern District of Georgia; Middle District of Georgia; District of Colorado; District of Puerto Rico; United States Tax Court.

 Langley v.
 National Labor Group, Inc., 262 Ga.
 App.
 749, 586 S.E.2d 418 (2003)